MaksimB96/hangman-pp3-python/README.md

 ## Future Features

 There are a few more feartures that I would like to implement in the future.
 These Include:
-1.Implementation of pygame for a nicer interface
+1. Implementation of pygame for a nicer interface
-2.A score bar, that gets saved into spreadsheet that returns when existing user enters
+2. A score bar, that gets saved into spreadsheet that returns when existing user enters

 ## Credits